JMMP-Group/CO_coordination/meetings/minutes_30Oct2023.md

 B. How will the group go about its business?
 Andy thinks it needs people within the group (not necessarily the chairs) to own tools (e.g. github ticketing, timeline plans) that can be used to assist the group.
 The chairs' roles are:
-   - to ensure that the group meets at a regular frequency and takes appropriate prioritisation and resourcing decisions?
+   - to ensure that the group meets at a regular frequency and takes appropriate prioritisation and resourcing decisions
-   - to seek to resolve disputes and escalate issues when necessary?
+   - to seek to resolve disputes and escalate issues when necessary

 ----------

-Minutes:
-   - There was a discussion about the roles & responsibilities of the group which largely accept those as proposed by Andy Saulter (listed above).
-   - The group will include integration of CO configurations into the FOAM R&D suite together with its integration with coupled biogeochemical and waves components.

-Decisions:
+## Decisions:
    - The terms of reference proposed by Andy Saulter will be adopted.
    - Ana Aguiar and Matt Martin will co-chair the CO coordination group.
    - The existing CO Github repository will be used to keep track of issues and to keep a record of the CO coordination meetings
    - A series of meetings will be organised every 3 months, with the first one in a few weeks time.
    - The people at this meeting will be on the CO coordination group, and Breo Gomez will be invited to the meetings to represent the waves and surge aspects.

-Actions:
+## Actions:
-   - Ana and Matt to send a message to Breo Gomez inviting him to be part of the CO coordination group.
+   - 1.1 Ana and Matt to send a message to Breo Gomez inviting him to be part of the CO coordination group.
-   - Ana and Matt to set up a 3-monthly series of meetings for CO coordination, with the first one in a few weeks time.
+   - 1.2 Ana and Matt to set up a 3-monthly series of meetings for CO coordination, with the first one in a few weeks time.
-   - Ana and Matt to organise (with Jeff's help) a Github repository issues under the JMMP Github organisation for
+   - 1.3 Ana and Matt to organise (with Jeff's help) a Github repository issues under the JMMP Github organisation for
       - minutes of CO coordination meetings
       - a list of issues for developments, issues and coordination tasks, linking to a roadmap for integration